akhil-2kb2/lifesync-backend/README.md

 ## 🔐 Authentication

-- All API requests must include a valid JWT Token in the header.
+- All API requests require a valid JWT token in the `Authorization` header.
 - Example Header:

    ```